netbeast/bigfoot/README.md

 ### Ping

-This is intended to be the most lightweight method to check that connectivity to your device works.
+This is intended to be the most lightweight method to check that connectivity to your accessory works.
 If you implement an interface through HTTP
 \(as described in [skills](/skills.md)\) we'd only need to specify the port where the service is running as the **location** parameter: